elgbar/Feudalism/Bugs.md

 Bugs:
-+After levelling up the XP bar is full (cannot reproduce) +zombies falling trough floor (minecraft bug?) (less frequent as of 19.05.15) +After removing a fixed spawn it will still show up when using the "/seespawns true" command +Helmets might despawn on zombies (mc feature)
++After levelling up the XP bar is full (cannot reproduce) +zombies falling trough floor (minecraft bug?) (less frequent as of 19.05.15) +Helmets might despawn on zombies (mc feature)

 +Zombie spawn with wrong armour
 ++Cases:
 +++full gold (with some enchantment) on a lvl 2 air air zombie (as of 11.05.15 ID 18)
 +++Full Leather (with some enchantment) on a lvl 2 air air zombie (as of 19.05.15 ID 19)